dgroomes/insomnia-playground/README.md

 Learning and exploring the lightweight (kind of like SQLite) JavaScript database *NeDB* (<https://github.com/louischatriot/nedb>).

+### Instructions

+WORK IN PROGRESS

+To use this script, install the dependencies with `npm install`.
+Then execute the script with `node insomnia.js`.

 ### Background

 I want to use NeDB to extract [Insomnia REST Client](https://github.com/Kong/insomnia) request data.
 In other words, I